learninglab-dev/the-resources/data/work/publish/orientation.md

     on the philosophical underpinnings of the Lab or case-study type pieces which illustrate those underpinnings in application and action.
- 2. Editing the various guides created by LLUFs in their explication of different media projects and forms--for example the "personality graphic" instruction piece, which I had trouble following last week--this would require me to gain at least a basic understanding of the requisite skills for each mission and discern how best to present the challenge to maximize clarity but still leave space for exploration and self-direction, so that learning is accomplished, rather than spoonfeeding.
+ **2.** **Editing** the various **guides** created by LLUFs in their explication of different media projects and forms--for example the "personality graphic" instruction piece, which I had trouble following last week--this would require me to gain at least a basic understanding of the requisite skills for each mission and discern how best to present the challenge to maximize clarity but still leave space for exploration and self-direction, so that learning is accomplished, rather than spoonfeeding.

 I am happy to pursue any of these paths, as time would allow.
 Since I sharpen my analytical/editorial skills in my academic coursework, it would be cool to take a broom to the dusty business-mind in me--or, to isolate the desired skill, to work on selecting and tailoring media to certain goals and audiences (kind of like developing a lesson plan, I guess).
 I would like to learn how to advocate for my own ideas and abilities, as well as the importance of the work I am doing.

-![Image result for professional gif](https://media.giphy.com/media/fQrTrtOCbqS4g/giphy.gif)
+![Image result for professional gif](https://media.giphy.com/media/fQrTrtOCbqS4g/giphy.gif) *Take me seriously!
+I'm a professional!*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMzg1MzgzNiw0ODMxNDEwNjEsMTgzNz
+eyJoaXN0b3J5IjpbNzUwMjk2NjUxLDQ4MzE0MTA2MSwxODM3Mj
-IxOTI1OV19
+E5MjU5XX0=
 -->